suketk/suketk.com/_posts/2022-12-22-year-two-reflection.md

 > I’m playing the long game.
 I have conviction that if I focus on building a solid foundation, I can climb to greater heights and enjoy the journey along the way.

-### The First Year
+### Fast Forward

-In the first year, I adopted healthy habits.
+In the [first year]({{site.url}}/year-one-reflection), I adopted healthy habits.
 First, I seriously committed to each habit for 3 months to understand the pros and cons.
 Then, I used that information to land at a sweet spot between value and effort.
 My experiments included 2 hours of daily meditation, a consistent weightlifting regimen and a strict diet that eliminated added sugar, fried food, refined grains and any other processed ingredients.

 I also started [Habit Gym]({{site.url}}/habit-gym), an accountability platform that helps people live a more intentional life through sustained reflection and action.